 Price: from $9.99/month (billed annually)

 - "SEO Wizard" tool is super useful for beginners

 - Basic SEO features

 GoDaddy, overall, provides a quick and efficient experience, and not everyone is patient enough to sit for hours to perfect their website design, as many perfectionists using Squarespace or Wix may end up doing.
-GoDaddy scores 3/5 for SEO and was the third-best website builder we tested overall, coming in behind Wix and Squarespace.
+GoDaddy scores 4/5 for SEO, an improvement on last year's 3/5, but still comes in just behind Wix, Squarespace and WordPress.

 Our research team found GoDaddy's SEO Wizard really handy.
 “It does almost everything for you and picks out various elements of your site to optimize,” one of our researchers said.
 They did note, however, that GoDaddy doesn't provide “some of the more advanced SEO functions, like Squarespace or Wix”, such as canonical tags.